sjstein/R8DIUM/README.md

 ### To install:
 From the R8DIUM installation directory:
-* Set up a new virtual environment per your local installation / OS within the directory you installed the R8DIUM software
+* Set up a new virtual environment per your local installation / OS within the directory you installed the R8DIUM software (for a walkthrough on virtual environments, try searching the internet.
+The official documentation is here: https://docs.python.org/3/library/venv.html )
 * Activate your new environment
 * update pip : `python -m pip install --upgrade pip`
 * install packages : `pip install -r requirements.txt`